Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/ModulesAndPackages.md

 }
 ```

-Single-file packages are meant for small scripts that just have a single main file.
-In a multi-file package, the package information is specified in a separate file, `package.ff` which must live in the `.firefly/` subdirectory.
+In a multi-file package, the package information is instead specified in a separate file `package.ff` which must live in the `.firefly/` subdirectory.
 A typical multi-file package looks like this:

 ```
 mypackage/